Simulate

 Returns:

-simulate_media(true_cpm: dict, true_cpc: dict, noisy_cpm_cpc: dict) None
+simulate_media(spend_df: DataFrame, true_cpm: dict, true_cpc: dict, noisy_cpm_cpc: dict) DataFrame

 Simulation of relevant media metrics for each channel.
 True values are passed and noise is applied in accordance with a normal distribution described within the noisy dict.
 Media metrics are checked for 0 values stemming from the random noise applied and will be flagged with logger when found.
 It is generally understood that negativ evalues should not arrise for media metrics.